 - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - · Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Avg: Average Regulatory compliance with some MCLs are based on running annual average of monthly samples. - LRAA: Locational Running Annual Average - ppb: micrograms per liter (ug/L) or parts per billion or one ounce in 7,350,000 gallons of water. - ppm: milligrams per liter (mg/L) or parts per million or one ounce in 7,350 gallons of water - ppt: One part per trillion is equivalent to one nanogram (ng/L) per liter.
 A single drop of food coloring in 18 million gallons of water. - picocuries per liter (pCi/L): picocuries per liter is a measure of the radioactivity in water.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity. industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.
+As water travels over the surface of land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.